engisalor/sketch-grammar-explorer/README.md

 `threads` for asynchronous calling (`None` for default, otherwise an integer <= 32)

+`halt` (`True`) abort calls on HTTP response error

 `loglevel` (`"warning"`) outputs to `.sgex.log`

 ### Saving results

 Retrieved API data is stored in sqlite databases in `data/`.
 The default database is `sgex.db`; new databases are created when other filenames are supplied (always use the `.db` extension).

 API responses can also be saved to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"`, etc. This will overwrite pre-existing data.
-Note that JSON is the standard format and the only one with error reporting.

-Support for other formats generally depends on the shape of the data: e.g., `view` requires JSON and `freqs` accepts all file types.
-Additionally, NoSketch Engine servers may not output XLSX and can't use some call types (e.g., word sketch - see [this comparison](https://www.sketchengine.eu/nosketch-engine/)).
+Support for output formats depends on the call type: e.g., `view` requires JSON and `freqs` accepts all file types.
+JSON is the only format that works for all call types.
+NoSketch Engine servers may not be compatible with some formats and call types (see [this comparison](https://www.sketchengine.eu/nosketch-engine/)).

 ### Input files